 Swamps + hurricanes, stones, tree roots, reeds, earth, peat, turf and coal, storms, pools, stone walls, lichen, seaweed, the river source, gales, rock formations, ice on lake shores.

 The work looks at similarities found both in nature and in man’s nature / behaviour, eg. violence.
 I look at the imagery, form and structure in the landscape, movement in nature.

 "The drawings are a language of marks and images built into linear compositions.”

-J.D. lives and works in London, and visits landscapes in Britain, Ireland and Norway.
+J.D. lives and works in London and visits Ireland and Scandinavia.